osscameroon/js-generator/README.md

 The project is based on [jsoup  library, a Java HTML parser](https://jsoup.org/) / [jsoup GitHub Repository](https://github.com/jhy/jsoup/).
 It's all about using Nodes to generate JavaScript.

-**Actually, it's just a console program but gradually we will build a Maven/Gradle Library, a Web & Desktop App and a CLI (Command Line Interface) tool translating from HTML to JS.**
+**Actually, there is no release yet, it's just a console program but gradually we will build a Maven/Gradle Library, a Web & Desktop App and a CLI (Command Line Interface) tool translating from HTML to JS.**

 # Wiki